starknet-io/starknet.js/www/docs/guides/interact.md

 ### Light and fast call

-If you want to have a very fast execution, with the minimum of ressource usage :
+If you want to have a very fast execution, with the minimum of resource usage :

 ```typescript
 const specialParameters: Calldata = [